rajankpaul/docs/research/mixil/soilscape/index.md

 ## Checking Hardware

 ### Local Coordinator
+#### Local Coordinator Power Board
 * #### Local Coordinator Power Board
 	* Use the power supply tester to make sure the LCPB is properly functioning before connecting it to the LCLB.

 #### Local Coordinator Logic Board
 * Check the jumpers on the LCLB to make sure it is in the desired bootmode.